phoever23/CITS5505_Group4/README.md

     venv/
     ```

     Save the file.
-The crucial line here is `.venv/`, which tells Git to ignore the virtual environment directory we will create in the next step.
+The crucial line here is `venv/`, which tells Git to ignore the virtual environment directory we will create in the next step.

 4. Create a Virtual Environment:

-    Now, create a virtual environment named .venv inside the project directory.
+    Now, create a virtual environment named venv inside the project directory.
 Git will ignore this directory because of the .gitignore file you just created.

     ```bash
     python -m venv venv